 XBeach also allows the user to define non-spectral wave boundary conditions.
-These can be stationary boundary conditions where an integral wave height is specified, or a specification as time series.
-The input description of non-spectral wave boundary conditions can be found in Section 4.5.2.
+This is a variation of both wave conditions without wave groups and time series.
+The input description of non-spectral wave boundary conditions can be found in Section 4.4.2.
 XBeach allows the user to define these with two possibilities:

 - 4 Stationary wave boundary condition.
-This means that a uniform and constant wave energy is specified, based on the given values of Hrms, Tm01, direction and power of the directional distribution function.
+This means that a uniform and constant wave energy is specified, based on the given values of H{rms}, T{m01}, direction and power of the directional distribution function.
 The station boundary condition will not contain wave groups.
-Here there are two options: - 4.1 Specify a single sea state (keyword wbctype = stat) - 4.2 Specify a series of sea states (keyword wbctype = stat\table) - 5 Time series of waves.
+Here there are two options: - 4.1 Specify a single sea state (keyword wbctype = stat) - 4.2 Specify a series of sea states (keyword wbctype = stat_table) - 5 Time series of waves.
 The user can also specify the variation in time of the wave energy.
-There are three options: - 5.1 First-order time series of waves (keyword wbctype = $ts_1$ ).
-XBeach will calculate the bound long wave based on the theory of Longuet-Higgins and Stewart (1964).
+There are three options: - 5.1 First-order time series of waves (keyword wbctype = ts_1).
+XBeach will calculate the bound long wave based on the theory of Longuet-Higgins and Stewart (1964). - 5.2 Second-order time series of waves (keyword wbctype = ts_2).
+The bound long wave is specified by the user via a long wave elevation.

-- Deltares - 5.2 Second-order time series of waves (keyword wbctype = $ts_2$ ).
-The bound long wave is specified by the user via a long wave elevation. - 5.3 It is also possible to specify a variation in time of the horizontal velocity, vertical velocity and the free surface elevation (keyword: wbctype = ts\nonh).
+5.3 It is also possible to specify a variation in time of the horizontal velocity, vertical velocity and the free surface elevation (keyword: wbctype = ts_nonh).
 Last two terms are optional in this boundary conditions type.